wagtail/wagtail/docs/topics/writing_templates.md

 </body>
 ```

-By default, the User Bar appears in the bottom right of the browser window, inset from the edge.
+By default, the user bar appears in the bottom right of the browser window, inset from the edge.
 If this conflicts with your design it can be moved by passing a parameter to the template tag.
-These examples show you how to position the userbar in each corner of the screen:
+These examples show you how to position the user bar in each corner of the screen:

 ```html+django
 ...